AleixCaCh/Ingredient-Network-Analysis/README.md

 ### 1. `ingredient_net_analysis.ipynb`
 This is the main script.
 It performs the core structural analysis on the **unweighted** network:
 * **Basic descriptors:** Calculation of density, clustering coefficient, and average path lengths.
 * **Degree distribution:** Fitting of Power Law, Log-Normal, and other distributions to the empirical data.
+It includes a specific goodness-of-fit comparison.
 * **Centrality:** Calculation of degree, betweenness, closeness, and eigenvector centralities.
+It also analyzes centrality scores and node rankings for the top 25 ingredients.
 * **Null Models:** Comparison of the real network against Erdős-Rényi, Barabási-Albert, and Configuration Model ensembles (10 realizations each).
 * **Community Detection:** Application of Louvain, Greedy Modularity and Label Propagation algorithms with the correspoding partition quality metrics.
+* **Visualization:** Provides a fast internal visualization of communities and an export for Gephi (.gexf) to allow for more professional network styling.

 ### 2. `weighted_computations.ipynb`
 This notebook focuses on the **weighted** network analysis: